MapWar3/MapWar3/Readme.txt

 Map War 3

-To start the program, run Core.py.*
+To start the program, run Core.py.
+The program is currently in development.

-*In progress
+What is to be done?
+- Map
+- Interface
+- Read random nation names/leaders from txt files
+- Division into single player and multi player
+- Technology